oconnor663/keybase_validator/design.md

 PGP signatures, without dropping any data.
 However, this strategy could miss a tricky interaction with teams, where we also need to check that any team signature made with a PGP key used the right version, relative to what that user had active at the time.
-(If I recall, PGP keys aren't allowed to make team sigs, but I'm running with this just as an example.)
+(If I recall, PGP keys actually aren't allowed to make team sigs, but I'm running with this just as an example.)
 Normally the root loop manages a consistent picture of the entire world at a given time, but here the version upgrade code would be looking back in time and trying to recreate that picture.
 This sort of version-jump-specific code is complicated to get right, duplicative of the logic in the root loop, and unlikely to be tested thoroughly or maintained carefully.

-Instead, I expect that the implementation will tend to drop all of the derived data from the previous version, and to repeat the root loop in its entirety.
+Instead, I expect that the implementation will tend to drop much or all of the derived data from the previous version, and to repeat the root loop in its entirety from seqno 1.
 This is potentially much more expensive, but importantly it means that there's only one codepath for validating things.
 As noted above, caching can substantially reduce the cost of doing this.

-Installations that can't tolerate validator downtime (for example, if we let people put the validator in the hot path of their client requests) might need a workflow that involves spinning up a new instance in parallel with the old one, waiting for the new instance to bootstrap, and then swapping the two instances.
+Installations that can't tolerate validator downtime (for example, if we let people put the validator in the hot path of their client requests) might need a workflow that involves spinning up a new instance in parallel with the old one, waiting for the new instance to bootstrap, and then swapping the two instances at the DNS level.
 This would probably be the case even if we tried to retain as much data across versions as possible, because e.g. re-verifying large parts of the world is always going to take a long time, even if it doesn't take 8 hours.

 ## Dealing with PGP